Pandemic Unemployment Assistance

 Note: The additional $600 will be added to each PUA weekly benefit amount as part of the federal CARES Act for claims between March 29 and July 25.
 Unless the federal government extends the $600 payments, we cannot pay the extra amount for any weeks after July 25, 2020.
 Any unemployment benefits through July 25 will still be eligible for the extra $600, even if you are paid later.
 PUA benefits end December 31, 2020, but the last full week of benefits will end December 26, 2020.

 Your Claim Date

-If approved, the start date of your claim will be the Sunday of the week you became unemployed due to COVID-19.
-Benefits will be back paid based on your last day of work, no matter when you filed your claim.
+The start date of your claim will be the Sunday of the week you applied for unemployment.
+You can request to backdate your claim date to the week you became unemployed due to COVID-19.
+If approved, benefits will be back paid based on your last day of work.
 February 2, 2020, is the earliest start date for a PUA claim.
+To change you claim: